Here, you’ll see how insurance companies are handling rear end accident claims in 2020.

 Fortunately, he also had uninsured (UM) motorist insurance on his personal car.
 Progressive was the UM insurer.
 They paid $10,000 to settle his uninsured motorist insurance case.

-Several years ago, I settled this personal injury case for $210,000.
+I settled this personal injury case for $210,000.
+This chart shows the comparison between the first offer and the settlement:

 It gets better.